What Are Housing Trust Funds?

 Housing trust funds are distinct funds established by city, county or state governments that receive ongoing dedicated sources of public funding to support the preservation and production of affordable housing and increase opportunities for families and individuals to access decent affordable homes.
 Housing trust funds systemically shift affordable housing funding from annual budget allocations to the commitment of dedicated public revenue.
 While housing trust funds can also be a repository for private donations, they are not public/private partnerships, nor are they endowed funds operating from interest and other earnings.
 Click here to learn more.

-Thanks to years of dedication and hard work from housing advocates across the country, Congress established the National Housing Trust Fund in 2008.
-The primary focus of the National Housing Trust Fund Campaign is now securing funding to capitalize the NHTF.
+On December 11, 2014, the FHFA directed Fannie Mae and Freddie Mac to set aside and allocate funds to the National Housing Trust Fund.
+The primary focus of the National Housing Trust Fund Campaign is now increasing ongoing funding to the NHTF.
 To learn more, click here.

 How HTFs Work